-Then fuse the crown shape in the center of the white center block, angling it as desired.
+Fuse the crown shape in the center of the white center block, angling it as desired.

 Applique the center shape down using matching thread and a zigzag stitch if desired.
 The crown can also be secured by free-motion stitching along the edges of the shape if desired.

 From the pink fabric cut four strips 3 1/2” x width of fabric for the inner pink borders.

 Sew the pink border to the left and right side of the center block and square off the edges with the rotary cutter, mat and ruler.

 Then add the top and bottom borders and square off the edges.

 Cut the assorted fat quarter prints into 3 1/2” squares.
 You will need 64 total blocks.